B-UMMI/chewBBACA/README.md

 ----------

-## 2. Allele call using the wgMLST schema
+## 2. Allele call using a cg/wgMLST schema

 Perform allele calling to determine the allelic profiles of a set of samples in FASTA format.
 The process identifies new alleles, assigns an integer identifier to those alleles and adds them to the